Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Fixes.md

 - **Keep dead raw fish stored**: Prevents stored raw fish from disappearing when loading a save.
 (Not ideal but, like T&F, it resets the decay timer.)
 - **PRAWN particles only on sand**: Prevents PRAWN Suit landings from spawning particles if not on sand.
 (Better compatibility by not using bool Prefix.)
 - **Add missing VFXSurfaces**.
 - **No deposit pop in**: Controls how far away resource deposits become visible.
-(T&F had a fixed distance, this is configurable.)
+(Improved by making the distance configurable.)
 - **No Jellyshroom Cave pop in**: Stalactites, mushrooms, and plants in the Jellyshroom Cave no longer pop in.
-(T&F had a fixed distance, this is configurable.)
+(Improved by making the distance configurable.)
 - **No low speed splat**: Removes the fish collision sound when hitting objects at low speed with a Seamoth.
+- **Dead Peepers closed eyes**: Fixes the Peepers' eyes in LOD distance from being open when dead.
 #### Persistence Fixes
 **Note**: I'm not sure if T&F does this but my implementation supports multiple Cyclopses by differentiating them by ID.
 It also cleans up the data when a Cyclops is destroyed.
 - **Save open wreck doors**.